 Disclosure: Some of the links below are affiliate links.
 This means that at no extra cost to you, The Travel Bunny will earn a small commission if you click through and make a purchase.
 Thank you!

 How to choose your personal bag for flying

-Some other useful things to pack in your personal bag can be a local map, a copy of your itinerary, and a small selection of translated words and phrases.
+And don’t forget about the extras that can make your trip smoother — a local map, a copy of your itinerary, and perhaps a small selection of translated words and phrases.
 These additions can be the difference between feeling lost and feeling prepared.